edutav/edutav/README.md

 # Welcome!

-## I'm Eduardo Tavares

-I'm Full Stack Developer Developer 🖥

-I’m from Brazil. 🇧🇷
+## Hi there 👋
+I'm Eduardo Tavares, I'm a full stack developer and I've been working with technology since 2010.
+I'm from Brazil and I currently live in Amazonas

 ## About me